-The client may prematurely terminate a session by setting the TAC PLUS CONTINUE FLAG ABORT flag in the CONTINUE message.
+The client may prematurely terminate a session by setting the TAC_PLUS_CONTINUE_FLAG_ABORT flag in the CONTINUE message.
 If this flag is set, the data portion of the message may contain a message explaining the reason for the abort.
 For details of text encoding, see (Section 3.7).
 This information will be handled by the server according to the requirements of the deployment.
-The session is terminated, for more details about session termination, refer to section (Section 4.4).
+The session is terminated, for more details about session termination, refer to Section 4.4.